Astranomicals/e-lux/README.md

 ![install-plugins](https://user-images.githubusercontent.com/36015859/41052777-605df77c-697f-11e8-8cdd-07fb8768abf5.gif)

 ### Sync ACF Fields
 This theme comes packaged with several pre-built custom Field Groups via ACF Pro.
-After activating incredibletheme and Advanced Custom Fields Pro, these fields are automatically imported, **however if you edit any of them without syncing first, it treats your edits as NEW fields resulting in duplication issues**.
+After activating astratheme and Advanced Custom Fields Pro, these fields are automatically imported, **however if you edit any of them without syncing first, it treats your edits as NEW fields resulting in duplication issues**.

 To avoid this, **sync the existing field groups before changing any fields**:
 1. Go to Custom Fields